Python Career Paths for Beginners

 You don’t need to know everything to land your first Python job.
 Focus on these essential skills:

-• Tools of the Trade: Get comfortable with basic tools like the command line, Git (for version control), and simple databases like SQLite.
+- Basic Tools: Get comfortable with the command line, Git (for version control), and simple databases like SQLite.

 Start with the basics and build a strong foundation.
 Every new skill you learn will make you more valuable to employers.